LeadGuitarWorkshop.ws Page 3

 Guitar Lesson #6: Pedal-Point major scale diagrams.

-Pedal-Point Guitar Solo, Major Scale audio example.
+Pedal-Point Guitar Solo, Major Scale audio example:

 Image of Orianthi playing guitar.